timedz351/ProjectsShowcase/README.md

 A game prototype I've made as a project for Game Design II course.

 ### About
-Game is inspired by Over Cooked , but this one is in first person and situated in eastern Europe.
+Game is inspired by Over Cooked, but this one is in first-person and situated in eastern Europe.
 The current state of the project is a functional game prototype with 3 fast paced levels I plan to continue working on.
-My 2nd bigger project in unity.

 ### Technical
 Base of the code architecture was made following [this](https://www.youtube.com/watch?v=AmGSEH7QcDg) CodeMonkey's course thanks to which I refreshed my C# knowledge of events, singleton pattern, OOP... and mostly got much better in Unity.